PaddlePaddle/PaddleHelix/apps/protein_folding/helixfold/README.md

 Please refer to [paper](https://arxiv.org/abs/2207.05477) for more technical details.

+## Online Service

+For those who want to try out our model without any installation, we also provide an online interface [PaddleHelix HelixFold Forecast](https://paddlehelix.baidu.com/app/drug/protein/forecast) through web service.

 ## Copyright

 HelixFold code is licensed under the Apache 2.0 License, which is same as AlphaFold.
 However, we use the AlphaFold parameters pretrained by DeepMind, which are made available for non-commercial use only under the terms of the CC BY-NC 4.0 license.